intel/trustauthority-client-for-go/tdx-cli/README.md

 ## License

-This connector is distributed under the BSD-style license found in the [LICENSE](../LICENSE) file.
+This source is distributed under the BSD-style license found in the [LICENSE](../LICENSE) file.